Manage laravel .env file using AWS parameter store

 Let us now consider a very generic overview of how these pieces will fit together :

-• When a new instance will spin up, it will pull the env string and put into an .env file.
-This will happen using user_data setting
+file stored in AWS systems manager parameter store with encryption enabled at rest - When a new instance will spin up, it will pull the env string and put into an

-• It will clear the application env cache or any dependent commands to take new environmental file into effect
+setting - It will clear the application env cache or any dependent commands to take new environmental file into effect

 Fundamental implementation situations :